feroldi/etc/README.md

 I might be forgetting a few ones.

-    rxvt-unicode, xsel, siji fonts, bitmap fonts, xdotool, sxhkd, jshon

-* TODO: Tree of all scripts and their respective dependencies.
+    rxvt-unicode, xclip, sxhkd, jshon, muxx

 # Install

-I keep a script to link all my dotfiles to `$HOME`, in `scripts/dotlink.sh`.
-Just run it and you are good.
+See thelostt/bin/scripts/dotlink.sh

-Note that there is my .gitconfig, so I highly recommend you to not run my `dotlink.sh` (unless you edit it).
+Note that there is my .gitconfig, so I highly recommend you to not run my `dotlink.sh` blindly.

 # License

-Why would I need a license for this?
+This project is licensed under MIT License.
+See LICENSE.